appy-one/acebase/README.md

 );
 ```

-## Use SQLite or MSSQL backend
+## Using a SQLite or MSSQL backend (NEW v0.8.0)

-In v0.8.0+ it is now possible to have AceBase store all data in a SQLite or SQL Server database backend!
+From v0.8.0+ it is now possible to have AceBase store all data in a SQLite or SQL Server database backend!
 They're not as fast as the default AceBase binary database (which is about 5x faster), but if you want more control over your data, storing it in a widely used RDMS might come in handy.
 I developed it to be able to make ports to the browser and/or Android/iOS HTML5 apps easier, so ```AceBaseClient```s will be able to store and query data locally also.
 Development for IndexedDB backend will follow soon!

 To use a different backend database, simply pass a typed ```StorageSettings``` object to the ```AceBase``` constructor.
 You can use ```SQLiteStorageSettings``` for a SQLite backend, ```MSSQLStorageSettings``` for SQL Server etc.